konstantinos-tsatsarounos/WP-Design-Awards/readme.md

  no_pagination, accepts values true or false and if true it disables the pagination!
 The default is false.

  ####NOMINEE FORM SHORTCODE
-This is a simple one, you just add a page of post and use the shortcode [nominee_form] and save!
+This is a simple one, you just add a page or post, use the shortcode [nominee_form] and save!
 So simple!

 ###WARNING: